kotnavernoe/nanograph/README.md

 pyinstaller server.spec
 ```

-Locate the executable file for your OS in the `dist` directory and you're good to go.
+Locate the executable file for your OS in the `dist` directory and you're good to go!